Herreshoff Castle

 Private residence in Massachusetts, U.S.

-Herreshoff Castle, formerly known as Castle Brattahlid, is an unusual residence located at 2 Crocker Park, Marblehead, Massachusetts.
-As of 2006, the owners have offered the carriage house as a bed-and-breakfast.
-The great room has not been part of the rental, but guests are typically offered a tour of it – and the rest of the castle.
+Herreshoff Castle, formerly known as Castle Brattahlid, is an unusual gothic style residence located at 2 Crocker Park, Marblehead, Massachusetts.
+The original owner intended the design be based on Erik the Red's castle at Brattahlíð in Greenland.
+The house was built entirely out of the stone blasted from the site it was built.

 History

 Description in 1927

 The main building features on the ground floor a cook room, eating room, and pantry.
 The main room is above it, on the second floor, 34 × 26 ft, with a massive fireplace and entrance from Crocker Park, named after Uriel Crocker (1796–1887), who donated a large portion of the land.
 The park was originally known as Bartoll's Head.
 Stairs of oaken planks bolted onto a chain lead to another room of an entirely different period of architecture, 34 × 16 ft, with a high domed ceiling – also with a large fireplace, slightly smaller than the one in the main room.

 The so-called Tower Building is two stories.
 The lower floor is for social purposes, the upper for a painting studio.
 The ceiling of the upper is open to the apex of the copper roof, with oak beams exposed.
 The ceiling is 21 ft high.
 Within the walls is a secret stairway.
 There is also a small dungeon.

 A stone stairway on the exterior leads to the main room.
 The windows are Gothic, small, but provide ample light.
 The doors are of solid oak planks, bolted together with half-inch steel rods.